oamg/leapp/docs/source/first-actor.md

 class HostnameScanner(Actor):
+    """
+    No documentation has been provided for the hostname_scanner actor.
+    """
     name = 'hostname_scanner'
-    description = 'No description has been provided for the hostname_scanner actor.' consumes = ()
+    consumes = ()
     produces = ()
     tags = ()